nadia-polikarpova/cse130-web/lectures/00-hello.md

     - Try to reach consensus

 3. *Vote*
-    - Using iClicker remote or app
+    - On the ClassQuestion website

 4. *Class Discuss*
     - What was easy or tricky?